Domestic policy of the Justin Trudeau government: Single use plastic

-In October 2020, Trudeau's government announced it would ban 6 common single-use plastic items in Canada by the end of 2021.
+In October 2020, Trudeau's government announced it would ban six common single-use plastic items in Canada by the end of 2021.
 The list includes plastic grocery bags, straws, stir sticks, six-pack rings, cutlery and food containers made from hard-to-recycle plastics.
+Industry replaced the bags with reusable bags, paper straws, bamboo cutlery and modified containers, although other single-use plastics have not been addressed.

 Home retrofit

 In 2021, the Trudeau government launched the Canada Greener Homes Grant.
-The grant is destined for homeowners aiming to replace their fossil fuel burning mechanical systems with high efficiency electric based systems.This includes heat pumps (geothermal or air source), solar, heat pump water heaters, insulation, windows, air tightness, resiliency measures, and smart thermostats.
+The grant is destined for homeowners aiming to replace their fossil fuel burning mechanical systems with high efficiency electric based systems.
+This includes heat pumps (geothermal or air source), solar, heat pump water heaters, insulation, windows, air tightness, resiliency measures, and smart thermostats.
 Up to $5,600 per household can be claimed through this program.

 Immigration

 In 2017, the Liberal government announced Canada would welcome nearly one million immigrants over the next three years.
-The number of migrants will climb to 310,000 in 2018, up from 300,000 in 2017.
-That number was projected to rise to 330,000 in 2019, then 340,000 in 2020 and 350,000 by 2021.
+And indeed, Canada steadily increased the amount international migrants it took in every year of Trudeau's first term.
+After a steep drop during the COVID-19 pandemic, Canada welcomed a record of 657,883 immigrants in 2021-22.
+This record breaking immigration has been criticized for worsening Canada's housing crisis.